awsdocs/amazon-s3-userguide/doc_source/ensure-object-ownership.md

 # Disabling ACLs for all new buckets and enforcing Object Ownership<a name="ensure-object-ownership"></a>

 We recommend that you disable ACLs on your Amazon S3 buckets\.
-You can do this by applying the bucket owner enforced setting for S3 Object Ownership\.
+You can do this by applying the Bucket owner enforced setting for S3 Object Ownership\.
 When you apply this setting, ACLs are disabled and you automatically own and have full control over all objects in your bucket\.
 You can require that all new buckets are created with ACLs disabled by using AWS Identity and Access Management \(IAM\) policies or AWS Organizations service control policies \(SCPs\), as described in the next section\.

 To enforce object ownership for new objects without disabling ACLs, you can apply the bucket owner preferred setting\.
 When you apply this setting, we strongly recommend that you update your bucket policy to require the `bucket-owner-full-control` canned ACL for all PUT requests to your bucket\.
 Clients should also be updated to send the `bucket-owner-full-control` canned ACL to your bucket from other accounts\.